alyssamichelle/progress/The Future of JS 2018.md

 >
 > I figured, what if I could just extract the part that I really liked about Angular and build something really lightweight without all the extra concepts involved?
 I was also curious as to how its internal implementation worked.
 I started this experiment just trying to replicate this minimal feature set, like declarative data binding.
 That was basically how Vue started.

 You can read more about Vue's origin story [here](https://betweenthewires.org/2016/11/03/evan-you/).

-***alyssa todo: remove below or write in your own words*** The Vue.js 2 core library is very small (17 kB).
-This means that the This ensures that the overhead which is added to your project by using Vue.js is minimal and your website is loading fast.
+The Vue.js 2 core library is very small (17 kB).
+This means that using Vue in your site should be pretty fast and load in browser quickly.

 ## React